bokeh/bokeh/sphinx/source/docs/user_guide/charts.rst

 Specific arguments
 ------------------

-For some chart types it really make sense to support specific arguments which only makes sense in that specific chart context.
-For instance, if you use a Timeseries chart, the x-value (index) for eachgroup has to be datetime values.
+For some chart types we support specific arguments which only make sense in that specific chart context.
+For instance, if you use a Timeseries chart, the x-value (index) for each group has to be datetime values.
 Or, if you want to use the Categorical HeatMap, columns names and the specified index have to be string type values.